Best Mac Monitors for MacBook Pro and Mini 2017

-Best Budget Monitor for your Mac Desktop or Laptop Computer 2017
+A Cheap Option for Your Mac Desktop or Laptop Computer 2017

 One thing I like about it is just how great of a picture you get for your money.
 While it's not an IPS panel it still looks great and has deeper blacks than I expected.
 This is partially due to its 50,000,000:1 dynamic contrast ratio, glossy panel, and full HD 1920 x 1080 resolution.

 Overall the VX 2452MH is a great option for those of you on a budget.
 If you want additional screen real estate there's also the BenQ GL2760H 27 Inch monitor which is on sale this month for just under $190.